The Foundering

 In its current, prototyping stage, our project aims to overcome several technical and design challenges.
 These include:

-We propose to present a paper documenting our progress to date in meeting these challenges and explain the potential of 3D immersion for deep mapping.
-Working with a team of scholarly advisors, librarians, designers and developers, we have producedan initial GIS that includes geolocated sample data for a single neighborhood drawn from collections of photographs, oral histories, and ethnographies.
+Working with a team of scholarly advisors, librarians, designers, and developers, we have produced an initial GIS that includes geolocated sample data for a single neighborhood drawn from collections of photographs, oral histories, and ethnographies.
 We have also developed a 3D immersive space using the Unity game engine, employing the ArcGIS SDK for Unity to integrate our GIS and 3D model, giving users access to spatial data within our immersive environment.
 We are also currently creating role-playing experiences that limit access to spaces and information depending on the role adopted by the user and the period selected.
 These experiences are derived from spatial data in the Middletown archive.
 We will also follow best practices for heritage visualization as described in the London Charter by making paradata that documents our interpretive choices available to users.

 Smithsonian VR Exhibition